Fixing your finances during this health crisis

 Right now, Lavelle says everyone is entitled to one free credit report a week.

-She says take advantage of this: make sure if you miss a payment like a mortgage during this pandemic, it's not being reported as delinquent and damaging your credit.
+She advises taking advantage of this: make sure if you miss a payment like a mortgage during this pandemic, it's not being reported as delinquent and damaging your credit.

 For more information on consumer credit services, including Advantage Credit Counseling offers, click here.